Services for Students

 Purpose of Financial Aid

 The purpose of financial aid is to help students who might not otherwise be able to attend school.
 Although the primary responsibility for meeting college costs rests with the student and/or his or her family, it is recognized that many families have limited resources and are unable to meet the cost of post-secondary education.
 For this reason, financial aid programs have been established to provide assistance to students with documented financial need.
 Financial need exists when the cost of education exceeds the resources available to a student.
-The cost of education includes fees, books and supplies, room and board, personal expenses and transportation.
-Student earnings from employment, as well as savings, veterans benefits, social security, TANF/CalWORKs and/or expected contributions from parents’ income and assets, are some examples of the resources considered available to a student for the cost of education.
+The cost of education includes fees, books and supplies, food and housing, personal expenses and transportation.
+Student earnings from employment, as well as savings, veterans benefits, and/or expected contributions from parents’ income and assets, are some examples of the resources considered available to a student for the cost of education.

 Financial need is determined by the information provided by applicants on the Free Application for Federal Student Aid (FAFSA) or the California Dream Act application (CADAA).
 Cuyamaca College will attempt to meet the need by offering assistance through the financial aid programs available.